malais00/MSE_Group_Project/README.md

 ```sh
 docker compose up
 ```
+This may take a while.
+After deployment of the containers is complete, you can access the frontend on port 3000 of the hosting server.
+Please make sure that port 3000, 5000 and 27018 are free.
 ## Features

 Our search engine is built upon the concepts of transparency, customizability, and performance.
 Just as there is no single type of user, there isn't a single set of search engine parameters that works best for everyone.